TL;DR:

 All tasks complete!

 Key advantage: The AI reads only one task and its relevant spec context at a time.
-This "small-step" approach drastically reduces hallucination probability.
-Compared to throwing a vague requirement at AI all at once, task-granular execution boosts effective output rate to over 95%.
+This "small-step" approach narrows the model's focus and reduces (though never eliminates) the chance of hallucination compared to throwing a vague requirement at it all at once.
+It does not replace review — you still read the diff and run the tests for each task before trusting the checkmark.

 Step 3: /opsx:archive — Archive the Change